Tokyo Olympics chief retracts sexist comments, refuses to resign

 “I feel deep remorse and I would like to retract my remarks,” he told reporters.

-Asked about Mori’s remarks in parliament, Prime Minister Yoshihide Suga said his comments should not have been made.
+Asked about Mori’s remarks in parliament, Prime Minister Yoshihide Suga said the comments should not have been made.

-The 2020 Tokyo Olympics board would have to decide on any resignation by Mori, Olympics minister Seiko Hashimoto said on Thursday.
+The 2020 Tokyo Olympics board would have to decide on any resignation by Mori, Olympics minister Seiko Hashimoto said on Thursday, adding that Tokyo 2020 had sent an apology to the International Olympic Committee (IOC) over Mori’s remarks.

+Mori has apologised and the IOC considers the matter “closed,” a spokesperson at IOC said in an emailed statement to Reuters.

 Japan persistently trails its peers in promoting gender equality, ranking 121 out of 153 nations surveyed in the 2020 global gender gap report of the World Economic Forum.